TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

 ========

 You can also add include-instructions in TypoScript code.
-Availability depends on the context, but it works with TypoScript templates, Page TSconfig and User TSconfig.
+Availability depends on the context, but it works with TypoScript templates, page TSconfig and user TSconfig.

 Since TYPO3 version 9 a new syntax for importing external TypoScript files has been introduced, which acts as a preprocessor before the actual parsing